vuminhkh0a/AIO-learning-path/README.md

 # AIO learning path
-These are all my exercises and notes for AIO2025 DS&AI course from June 2nd 2025
+These repository contains all my exercises and notes for AIO2025 DS&AI course from June 2nd 2025